Open-Future-Belgium/Zabbix-Server-Ansible/README.md

 Zabbix Server
 =============

-This playbook will install the Zabbix Server with postgresql and apache if needed.
+This playbook will install the Zabbix Server

 1. Edit the zabbix-server.yml file and add replace host
 2. Edit files in directory defaults and change variables to your needs